February 2019 Paris fire: Investigation

 Paris prosecutor Remy Heitz opened an investigation into "voluntary destruction by fire causing death".
 It was quickly determined that the blaze was intentionally set on the second floor at the back of the building, facing a courtyard away from the Rue Erlanger.
 This prevented firefighters from using the mechanical ladders from their trucks as fire was quickly spreading throughout the framing of the lower floors of the structure.
-The bottom two floors of the building, where the fire started, burned the most violently.
+The bottom two floors of the building, where the fire started, were the most damaged.

 The woman who argued with her neighbors and ignited their doorframe was arrested near the building, intoxicated, under charges of arson and murder.
 The suspect was taken for a mental and behavioral evaluation, and it revealed she had been institutionalized for several years before being released on 23 January.
 Investigators revealed that the suspect been institutionalized in a psychiatric facility for five years before returning on 23 January.
+The suspect, Essia Boularés was convicted and sentenced to 25 years in prison.